edgedb/edgedb/docs/reference/sdl/links.rst

     If there is no conflict, the link properties are merged to form a single property in the new link item.

-    .. versionadded:: 3.0

-        As of |EdgeDB| 3.0, the ``extending`` clause is now a sub-declaration of the link and included inside the curly braces rather than an option as in earlier versions.

 :eql:synopsis:`<type>`
     The type must be a valid :ref:`type expression <ref_eql_types>` denoting an object type.